mjung5/online-news-prediction/analysis/bus.md

 # Use ordered function on a factor to order the levels
 df$Popularity <- ordered(df$Popularity, levels = c("Not at all popular", "Not too popular", "Somewhat popular", "Very popular"))

-# Deleting variables
-#df <- df[-1:2, 34:38]
 ```

-Our data set contains 30 000 instances; each consists of 60 attributes
-and one dependent variable, the number of shares of the article.

-The following variables can be omitted:

-url: URL of the article (non-predictive) timedelta: Days between the
-article publication and the dataset acquisition (non-predictive) five
-LDA variables is\_weekend, since it seems to be duplicating days of week
-kw\_min\_min, kw\_avg\_min, kw\_min\_avg have a number of negative
-values

 We now split the data into train and test sets for predicitve modeling.